All Disciplines (Teaching)

 Roundtrip international travel arranged by AMINEF for the Fulbright scholar on a U.S. flag carrier in economy class only.

 Travel for one accompanying dependent is also provided.
 The accompanying dependent must be present in Indonesia during the full grant period to qualify, due to complicated permit procedures.
 According to Indonesian immigration law only spouses with marriage certificates and children under 17 years qualify as dependents.
+To apply visa for a child, marriage certificate of the parents will also be required.

 One time excess baggage allowance: $500